-Within 30 days following the completion of their Advanced Practical Experience, students are responsible for requesting that the Clinical Director complete a review to verify progress made toward completion of the activities and outcomes for selected competencies.
+Within 30 days of the completion of their Advanced Practical Experience, students are responsible for requesting that the Clinical Director complete a review to verify progress made toward completion of the activities and outcomes for selected competencies.
 This review of the student's completion of the Advanced Practical Experience Plan takes into account the supervisor's and the student's evaluation responses received by the date of the review, as well as any supplemental data received (progress toward completion of clinical contact hours, documentation of projects and accomplishments, etc.).
 It is the student's responsibility to gather this information and provide it to the Clinical Director.
 Failure to request this review will result in a "NG" for HD 5754 (Internship).
 Students cannot graduate with an "NG" on their transcripts.

 The Advanced Practical Experience will be considered complete once the Clinical Director receives and reviews all required documentation noting satisfactory completion of the activities and outcomes of the selected competencies on the Advanced Practical Experience Plan.
+If not already completed, the Clinical Director will also verify completion of the program's clinical requirements (see the section, "Verification of Clinical Requirements Completion").
 The Clinical Director will notify the student of completion status (satisfactory or unsatisfactory) by email and via their grade for HD 5754.